Time to Read: About 1 minute

 Here are the steps to refill your prescription.

-- When you call your doctor or nurse to request your refill, they will ask you for the following information:
+When you call your pain doctor or nurse to request your refill, they will ask you for the following information:

 - Your doctor will check a statewide registry before writing the prescription.
-If they have questions about how you’re using the medication, they may need to call and talk with you before they refill your prescription.
+If they have questions about how you’re using the medication, they may talk with you before they refill your prescription.

 - Then, your doctor must sign off on the new prescription.
 This may not happen until the end of the day.